A BRIEF HISTORY OF LEICESTER

 Leicester continued to spread rapidly into the surrounding countryside.
-From the mid 19th century onwards houses were built east of the town in the area called Highfields.
+From the mid 19th century onward houses were built east of the town in the area called Highfields.
 In the late 18th century a house called Stoneygate was built.
 By the mid 19th century a hamlet had grown up around it.
 By the 1880s the area had become a suburb of Leicester.

 South Knighton also became built up in the 1880s.
 Meanwhile in 1885 an architect called Arthur Wakerley bought land at North Evington and then built houses and factories there.
 As Leicester grew it also absorbed other areas.
 In 1874 Belgrave was still separate from Leicester but in that year a horse drawn tram connected the two.
 As both Leicester and Belgrave grew the land separating them became built up.
 In 1879 Aylestone was connected to Leicester by horse drawn trams and it too soon became built up.

 Leicester was described in a magazine in 1909: it is difficult to think of Leicester as a town of considerable industrial importance.
 The impression remains with one of a clear and sunny atmosphere with wide streets, clean brick buildings and constant background of green trees.
 The boot and hosiery factories appear to give out little or no smoke.

 Leicester continued to grow rapidly during the 20th century.
 Leicester was made a city in 1919.
 In 1927 Leicester was given a cathedral and a bishop and the boundaries of the city were extended in 1935.